Concordium/concordium-dapp-examples/sponsoredTXs/back-end/README.md

 - `node` the URL of the node's GRPC V2 interface, e.g., http://localhost:20000
 - `port` the port on which the server will listen for incoming requests
 - `log-level` maximum log level (defaults to `debug` if not given)
-- `names` a JSON list of strings, which are the names of the gallery items.
-- `statement` a JSON representation of the the id statement that users shall use to authorize themselves.
 - `public-folder` the path to the folder, which should be served, defaults to the public folder in the current directory.
 - `account` the path to the folder, which key credentials.